I tested the 004 parka from Bastong (the South Korean Barbour)

 The photos surprised me.

-The volume is appreciated in profile.
+The volume is appreciated from the side.

 In profile, open parka